void-linux/void-docs/src/config/graphical-session/wayland.md

 - Hikari: a stacking compositor with some tiling features
 - Cage: a Wayland kiosk
 - River: a dynamic tiling Wayland compositor
+- labwc: a window-stacking compositor, inspired by Openbox

 ### Video drivers